Family and Consumer Sciences Major

-The multidisciplinary family and consumer sciences degree provides a wide-range of career opportuities by training students in areas including financial security, housing, nutrition, health and wellness, personal and family relationships, and sustainable quality of life.
+The multidisciplinary family and consumer sciences degree provides a wide range of career opportunities by training students in areas including financial security, housing, nutrition, health and wellness, personal and family relationships, and sustainable quality of life.

 OF STUDENTS COMPLETE INTERNSHIPS

 1 of 4 FAMILY AND CONSUMER SCIENCES MAJORS IN VIRGINIA